Skip to main content

 CLINICAL PEARLS

-• Initiation of treatment depends on multiple variables, including type of seizure, underlying risk factors, risk of recurrence.
+• Treatment depends on the type of seizure, underlying risk factors, and risk of recurrence.

 Subscribe to Access Full Content